isaaguilar/terraform-operator-website/content/docs/architecture/tasks.md

 ### Terraform

-Terraform is the task that calls on `terraform` to perform the init | plan | apply workflow.
-Those familiar with Terraform are familiar with this workflow because it's at the heart of how terraform is executed.
+Terraform is the task that calls on `terraform` to perform the `init` | `plan` | `apply` workflow.
+Those familiar with Terraform are familiar with these steps because it's at the heart of how terraform is used.
+In Terraform Operator, each one of these steps is a separate task.
+The name of each task is also creatively labeled as:

-The terraform tasks are split up into three pods as well.
-Each task performs one of the three actions.
-In order theses are:

 - init
 - plan
 - apply

-Upon a successful exit code sent from the task's executing script, the controller will trigger the next task.

 ### Setup